MicrosoftDocs/quantum-docs-pr/articles/techniques/testing-and-debugging.md

 By definition, a failure of this kind cannot be observed from within Q#, as no further Q# code is run after a `fail` statement is reached.
 Thus, if we proceed past a call to `AssertPositive`, we can be assured by that its input was positive.

-Building on these ideas, [the prelude](xref:microsoft.quantum.libraries.standard.prelude) offers two especially useful assertions, @"microsoft.quantum.primitive.assert" and @"microsoft.quantum.primitive.assertprob" both modeled as operations onto `()`.
+Building on these ideas, [the prelude](xref:microsoft.quantum.libraries.standard.prelude) offers two especially useful assertions, <xref:microsoft.quantum.intrinsic.assert> and <xref:microsoft.quantum.intrinsic.assertprob> both modeled as operations onto `()`.
 These assertions each take a Pauli operator describing a particular measurement of interest, a quantum register on which a measurement is to be performed, and a hypothetical outcome.
 On target machines which work by simulation, we are not bound by [the no-cloning theorem](https://en.wikipedia.org/wiki/No-cloning_theorem), and can perform such measurements without disturbing the register passed to such assertions.
 A simulator can then, similar to the `AssertPositive` function above, abort computation if the hypothetical outcome would not be observed in practice: